zebudah/zebudah.github.io/index.md

 Hi today I am going to talk quickly about horses.Now my sister got her horse.Her horse needs a friend and that means that I am going to get a horse.I am so happy about that.Like I said "I am going to quickly talk about horses" and that was my quick update.

 By Z

+#### Summer 6/26/19

+Hi!
+Wow it's summer so I can write more often.Sorry I've not been writing but like I said,I'll TRY to post daily.Now like the title said let's talk about summer.Schools over for most people I think.Anyways,I'll TRY to post tomrow.

+By Z